GeorgeCiesinski/blog/_posts/2022-01-20-flask-model.markdown

 # Conclusion

-I wanted to wrap this post up as the first part of my series on designing Flask-SQLAlchemy models.
-I'm planning to make a Part-2 about relationships and foreign keys, and a Part-3 about applying the concepts I've covered so far.
+Originally I had written this blog post as part of a three part series, but more recently while working on other projects I came across some topics I wanted to talk about more.
+In the future I will talk more about Flask-SQLAlchemy, but I'm going to wrap this post up here.

-I hope you enjoy this series.
 Until next time!